Irvington, New York: Housing

-As of 2018, there were approximately 1,180 single-family homes in the village, as well as 100 mutli-family homes.
+As of 2018, there were approximately 1,180 single-family homes in the village, as well as 100 multi-family homes.
 Although Irvington primarily consists of single family homes, there are eight condominium complexes, 13 cooperative ones and 17 apartment buildings, totally almost 1,100 units altogether.
 Cooperative or condominium apartment complexes in the village include in the Fieldpoint development, Woodbrook Gardens located at 140 North Broadway, and Irvington Gardens at 120 North Broadway, as well as in the Half Moon development on South Buckhout Street.

 In 1999, the village began a program to make affordable housing available to the public.
 Two buildings, The Burnham Building at 2 Main Street, and Hudson Views at Irvington at 1 South Astor Street, provide such units.
-As of February 2012, the village had passed a local ordnance requiring new developments to provide affordable housing.
+As of February 2012, the village had passed a local ordinance requiring new developments to provide affordable housing.

 The cost of housing in Irvington was pushed upwards by Greenburgh's town-wide re-evaluation of property values, which was initiated in 2016.